Dog Stability

 The end results: the dog will become distrustful when unsure of ones' intentions and viciously turn on a friend, neighbor or a neighbor's child.
 The dog owner and their family will be at risk when trying to correct them, especially when the dog is cornered with no chance to run or escape.

-The most important goals of a Master Trainer is more than training a dog obedience, behavior or housebreaking, but to completely stabilize the dog's personality, which requires socialization training as well.
+The goal of a Master Trainer is more than just teaching the dog obedience (basic/intermediate/advanced), behavior and housebreaking.
+More importantly, it is to completely stabilize the dog's personality, which requires socialization training as well.
+A combination of the six (6) courses is crucial to the development of a stable house pet.

-The amount of socialization on other training courses varies greatly!
-Example: a therapy dog is overly-socialized so they're friendly, likes everyone and will never bite (to the opposite) a police attack dog which is never socialized so they will not like or trust people and will bite anyone when commanded.
-However, a personal protection trained dog must have a balance of socialization and suspicion training, unlike either a therapy or attack dog.
+The amount of socialization a dog receives totally affects the outcome of any training course!
+For example, with a therapy dog's training course, the dog is overly socialized so that they are friendly, likes everyone, and will never bite.
+On the opposite end of the spectrum: with a police attack dog’s training course, the dog is intentionally never socialized so that they will be suspicious of everyone and will bite anyone when commanded to by their handler.
+Now, with a personal protection dog training course, the dog must have a balance of socialization and suspicion training, unlike the extremes of the therapy or attack dog's training courses.

-The Master Trainer needs to know the type of training course(s) the dog owner desires before he can begin training, or even consider evaluating their dog.
-If the correct amount of socialization is not applied on each of these courses, the dog owner could eventually be involved in a lawsuit.
-Therefore, it is obviously of the utmost importance to have a dog properly trained and evaluated by an expert, especially when the protection training courses are desired.
+The Master Trainer must know the type of training course(s) that the dog owner desires before he can begin training or evaluating their dog.
+If the correct amount of socialization is not applied on these courses, the dog owner could eventually be involved in a lawsuit.
+Therefore, it is obviously of the utmost importance to have a dog properly trained and evaluated by a Master Trainer, especially when the protection training courses are desired.

-Each dog in a litter has a different personality, based on the pecking order rank they established in their litter by play fighting daily.
+Each dog in a litter has a different personality based on the pecking order (rank) they established in their litter by play fighting daily.
 The most dominant dog in the litter is the alpha; the most passive dog is the omega.
-The personality of each dog is formed by the level of dominance they established in their litter, `which often determines what type of training course(s) in which they are best suited or will excel.
+The personality of each dog is formed by the level of dominance they establish in their litter.

-No matter which rank they held in their litter, the Master Trainer's job is to get the dog to become a mature stable adult, which is only possible if he can work with the dog's owner until they fully understand the things they need to learn.
-However, the level of balance and stability for each dog to develop their full potential can only be achieved if the dog's owner is properly working with their dog daily and in the correct manner that is most productive to their dog's individual personality.
+No matter which rank the dog held in the litter, the Master Trainer's job is to mold the dog into a mature stable adult.
+This is only possible if he can work with the dog's owner until they fully understand everything they need to know.
+However, achieving the optimum level of balance and stability is only possible if the dog's owner is working with their dog daily and in the correct manner that's most productive to their dog's individual personality.

-These goals will never be properly accomplished if the Master Trainer is not involved.
-He fully understands the personality of each dog in the litter and knows how to meet the individual needs of each so they can reach full stability with their owner and family.
+These goals will never be successfully accomplished if the Master Trainer is not involved, because he fully understands the different personalities of the dogs in a litter and knows how to meet the individual needs of each dog so that they can reach full stability.

-The end results: When each of these courses are taught and blended with the proper amount of socialization with a Master Trainer's experience, you will end up with a dog that can be fully trusted in any situation and more than willing to please their master.
-What you want is a well trained dog that is happy, stable and, therefore, a pleasure to be around.
+The end results: What you want is a well trained dog that is happy, stable and ultimately, a pleasure to be around.
+When the above six (6) courses are taught and blended with the right amount of socialization by a Master Trainer, you will end up with a dog that can be fully trusted in any situation and wants to please you.